Accounts for 2018-2019

-Our next AGM is after the cafe on the 3rd March 2018.
-The agenda is:
+Our last AGM was after the cafe on the 3rd March 2018.

 Annual Report March 2018